Scheduling Jobs

 Compute Resources#

-The SLURM scheduler has two high-level concepts you need to know, accounts and partitions.
+The Slurm scheduler has two high-level concepts you need to know, accounts and partitions.

 Accounts#